Creating a Government

 Introduce parliamentary procedure (rules used to run a meeting; often used during town meetings, in student councils, state legislatures and Congress) to the students using Principles of Parliamentary Procedure (Attachment Three).

-Distribute Basic Parliamentary Procedure (Attachment One) to students and review the information.
+Distribute Basic Parliamentary Procedure (handout) to students and review the information.
 (Students should keep this as a guide for town meetings, if you plan on allowing the class to hold an occasional meeting.
 It is not necessary for students to keep the guide if the town meeting format will not be used in class.)

 At this time decide whether or not the students will establish their own Classroom Constitution or just a set of Classroom Rules.